browserengineering/book/book/layout.md

     self.flush()
 ```

-Besides the references to other layout object, each layout object also
+Besides the references to other related layout objects, each layout object also
 needs a size and position, which we'll store in the `w`, `h`, `x`, and
 `y` fields.